transient-haskell/axiom/README.md

 Unlike his predecessor, [hplayground](http://github.com/agocorona/hplayground), Axiom has full integration with Transient and can run widgets that run code on the server, the client or both.

+Axiom execute browser widgets that are reactive, can be composed monadically and algebraically (applicative, alternative, monoidal..).
+At the same time they participate in cloud computations.
+A widget can execute code in the server and, trough the server, in any node on the cloud using the same cloud primitives defined in transient-universe.
+The example applications include widgets that perform distributed map-reduce and federated chat servers as well as stream fibonacci numbers from server to client and from client to server.

 To see how it integrates with Transient and how to create client-server applications, see the web paragraphs of the [transient tutorial](https://github.com/agocorona/transient/wiki/Transient-tutorial).

 To see how to create client side applications and widgets (with no server code integration), look for  [hplayground](https://github.com/agocorona/hplayground) package.
 [Tutorial](https://www.airpair.com/haskell-tutorial/intro-to-haskell-web-apps)